 The federal laws that protect your child’s PII include the Family Educational Rights and Privacy Act (FERPA), the Children’s Online Privacy Protection Act (COPPA), the Protection of Pupil Rights Amendment (PPRA), and the Individuals with Disabilities Education Act (IDEA).
 State laws, such as N.Y.
 Education Law 2-d and the related regulations of the N.Y.
 State Commissioner of Education; and the DOE Chancellor’s Regulation A-820 also protect the confidentiality of your child’s PII.

-Both state and federal laws protect the confidentiality of information about your child that identifies him or her.
-Such information, which includes student‐specific data, is known as “personally identifiable information.”
-Under New York state’s education law, if you are a parent of a child in the New York City public school district (the DOE), you have the following rights regarding the privacy and security of your child’s personally identifiable information and data.
+Under New York state law, if you are a parent of a child in the New York City public school district (the DOE), you have the following rights regarding the privacy and security of your child’s PII:

-- Your child’s personally identifiable information cannot be sold or released for any commercial purposes.
+- Your child’s PII cannot be sold or released for any marketing or other commercial purposes.

 New York City Department of Education

 52 Chambers St, New York, NY 10007

 These federal and state laws and regulations also impose requirements on the DOE and certain outside parties to ensure your child’s PII remains confidential and secure.
 For example, the DOE and certain outside parties must adhere to the following:

 - Your child’s PII will be collected and disclosed only as necessary to achieve educational purposes in accordance with state and federal law.

 - Safeguards must be in place to protect your child’s PII when it is stored or transferred.
 These safeguards must meet industry standards and best practices.
 Examples of such safeguards include encryption, firewalls and password protection.